 - There many people who are available via the user group (JMRI Users at groups.io) to assist you.
 Just ask a question!
-There are also dozens of blogs and videos on the internet posted by people just like yourself who want to help others.
-The important thing is: don't give up!
-We all want you to succeed in using JMRI to make your model railroad as good as it can be.
+There are also dozens of blogs and videos on the internet posted by people, just like you, who want to help.
+The important thing is... don't give up!
+We all want you to succeed in using JMRI, making your model railroad as good as it can be.

-- What does it mean to get Error 301 or Error 306 or any other errors?
+- What does it mean to get Error 301, Error 306 or any other errors?

-- What if my "problem" turns out to be a bug in JMIR?
+- What if my "problem" turns out to be a bug in JMRI?

-- JMRI is open source and maaintained by volunteers in the community.
-They are proud of their work and want it to be "bug free," but of course that is an unachievable goal.
-Problems reported via the JMRI Users forum or directly to the JMRI issues lists on Github are reviewed by many developers and bugs are worked on by whomever is interested.
+- JMRI is open source and maintained by JMRI community volunteers.
+They are proud of their work and want it to be "bug free".
+As JMRI continously develops, there will be bugs.
+If you find one, please report it on JMRI Users forum or directly to the JMRI issues lists on Github.
+The many developers will review them and work to resolve the issue.
 What this means is that you can't get a schedule of what bugs will be fixed when, but you can count on the community to address bugs that are stopping you from enjoying JMRI as quickly as they can.
 In some cases, that might even be a day or less; in others, unfortunately, it could be months.
-Remember that all who work on JMRI are volunteering their time, and all are dedicated to doing the best that they can to make JMRI as great as it can be.
+Remember that all who work on JMRI are volunteering their time.
+All are dedicated to doing the best they can to make JMRI as great as it can be.

 - Who develops and maintains JMRI?

 - We do!
 JMRI is open source and community maintained.
-There are over 300 model railroaders who ahve already made contributions to the effort since 2005 (see their names on the Acknowledgements page).
-Anyone with knowledge of Java (to maintain the programs), HTML (to maintain the programs), or XML (to maintain decoder definitions) can join in.
-YOu can also become one of the almost 10,000 registered with the JMRI Users forum on groups.io to ask and answer questions.
+There are over 300 model railroaders who have already made contributions to the effort since 2005 (see their names on the Acknowledgements page).
+Anyone with knowledge of Java (to maintain the programs), HTML (to maintain help documentation), or XML (to maintain decoder definitions) can join in.
+Become one of the almost 10,000 registered JMRI Users on the groups.io forum, asking your questions and answering the questions of others.